I’m New Here

 What is offered for children and teenagers?

-Ages 4 – 6th grade join us for worship, but on many Sundays, are dismissed mid-service to Godly Play, followed by Alleluia Kids.
-On the Sundays when Godly Play is not offered, we will offer a Children’s Moment during the service.
-Hands-on worship resources are available in the narthex for worshippers of all ages, but these are designed with children in mind.
+Ages 4 – 5th grade join us for worship, but on many Sundays, are dismissed mid-service to Worship Wonder following the Children’s Moment.
+Worship Wonder is a time for children to explore the Scripture and/or theme of the morning in more depth and age-appropriateness.
+Hands-on worship resources are also available in the narthex for worshippers of all ages, but these are designed with children in mind.
 For more information about what we offer for children, visit Ministry with Children and Families.

 Youth (generally in 6th-12th grade) worship alongside adults on Sunday mornings.
 They often sit together.
-(6th graders experience a “transition year” in which they can take part in children’s and/or youth programming at the discretion of parents and pastors, so they welcome to attend Godly Play if they wish.)
 For more information about what we offer for youth, visit Ministry with Youth.